awslabs/agent-evaluation/docs/evaluators/bedrock/claude.md

 - `claude-haiku`
 - `claude`

-If unspecified, `claude-haiku` will be used.
+If unspecified, `claude-sonnet` will be used.

 ---